 - "King of the Mardi Gras" has the scene where Popeye beats up Bluto on a rollercoaster with the tracks animated with them.

-- "The Paneless Window Washer" features several scenes where characters stand on windows from a downward angle.
+- "The Paneless Window Washer" features several scenes where characters stand on windows from a downward-facing angle.
 According to the commentary, it required twice as much animation because the animators made a scene from a normal angle and then staged the scene again from another angle.